wagtail/wagtail/docs/advanced_topics/embeds.rst

         }
     ]

+.. custom_embed_finders:

 Custom embed finder classes
 ---------------------------

-For complete control, you can also create custom finder classes which Wagtail will call whenever a new embed is placed on a page.
+For complete control, you can create a custom finder class.

-For example, here's a stub finder class that could be used as a skeleton:
+Here's a stub finder class that could be used as a skeleton, please read the docstrings for details of what each method does:

 .. code-block:: python